appium/appium-espresso-driver/docs/reference/capabilities.md

 | `appium:espressoBuildConfig` | `string` | See below |

 Configuration for building the Espresso server.
 The value can be either a stringified JSON object, or path to a JSON file that contains the configuration.
-The following options are supported:
+The configuration supports the following keys, all of which are optional:

 #### composeSupport